-The goal of these retrospective meetings is to gather with the team and inspect in detail your Kanban board to solve existing problems and identify room for improvement in your process.
+These retrospective meetings aim to gather with the team and inspect in detail your Kanban board to solve existing problems and identify room for improvement in your process.

-As an added benefit these retrospective meetings allow your team members to feel more involved in the management of the work process and voice their opinions and concerns.
+As an added benefit, these retrospective meetings allow your team members to feel more involved in managing the work process and voice their opinions and concerns.

-To begin with, you have to agree with your team on a specific time of the week to hold the Service Delivery Review and stick to it.
+First, you have to agree with your team at a specific time of the week to hold the Service Delivery Review and stick to it.
 It will feel natural to teams used to the traditional way of doing Agile retrospectives after each delivery.

-As the Delivery Director of 1904labs Mattew Philipp points out “the team may discuss in a retrospective ways to go faster, but without the customer, they can’t have a collaborative discussion about speed and tradeoffs, nor about the customer’s true expectations and needs”.
+As the Delivery Director of 1904labs Mattew Philipp points out, “the team may discuss in a retrospective way to go faster, but without the customer, they can’t have a collaborative discussion about speed and tradeoffs, nor about the customer’s true expectations and needs.”

 10 Years Kanban Experience In 1 Free Book: